johnmccrae/PSNow/Documentation/Find-PSNowModule.md

 Find-PSNowModule
 ```

-There are no switches to execute here, you're just getting a list of modules returned to you.
+There are no parameters to add here, you're just getting a list of modules returned to you.

 ## PARAMETERS